Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 +	####	VPCs and Subnets

-	When we start using  Amazon VPC, we have a default VPC in each AWS Region.
+	When we start using  **_Amazon VPC_**, we have a default VPC in each AWS Region.
 A default VPC comes with a public subnet in each Availability Zone of the Region.
 Therefore we can immediately start launching Amazon EC2 instances into a default VPC.

 	[<img src="assets/VPCs_and_subnets.png" alt="VPCs_and_subnets" align="left" width="100%" height="100%">]()
 	<p align="center">